AdobeDocs/experience-manager-cloud-service.ko-KR/help/assets/share-assets.md

    >[!NOTE]
    >
-   >AEM supports generating the preview of assets of these MIME types: JPG, PNG, GIF, BMP, INDD, PDF, and PPT.
+   >Experience Manager supports generating the preview of assets of these MIME types: JPG, PNG, GIF, BMP, INDD, PDF, and PPT.
 You can only download the assets of the other MIME types.

 1. To download the shared asset, click/tap **[!UICONTROL Select]** from the toolbar, click/tap the asset, and then click/tap **[!UICONTROL Download]** from the toolbar.
 1. To view the assets you shared as links, go to the Assets user interface and click/tap the GlobalNav icon.
 Choose **[!UICONTROL Navigation]** from the list to display the Navigation pane.